Embassy of India, Paramaribo, Suriname

 India- Saint Vincent & the Grenadines

-Saint Vincent and the Grenadines
+India-Saint Vincent and the Grenadines bilateral relations

 Political

-Bilateral Visits: SVG Prime Minister Dr. the Honourable Ralph E. Gonsalves, met Indian Prime Minister on September 24, 2015 in New York on the sidelines of UNGA meeting, when our PM extended an invitation to SVG PM to visit India, which he accepted and had a successful official visit to India on 8-12 September, 2019.
+Bilateral Visits: Then SVG Prime Minister Dr. the Honourable Ralph E. Gonsalves, met Indian Prime Minister on 24 September 2015 in New York on the sidelines of UNGA meeting, when our PM extended an invitation to SVG PM to visit India, which he accepted and had a successful official visit to India on 8-12 September 2019.
 During his stay in India, SVG PM met PM Modi and External Affairs Minister.
 Three MoUs were signed during the visit related to ISA framework, traditional systems of Medicine and Visa Waiver for Diplomatic & Official passport holders.

 Hon’ble Minister of Agriculture, Forestry, Fisheries, Rural Transformation, Industry & Labour of SVG Mr. Saboto Caesar visited India to attend the 9th CII India- LAC Conclave from 03-05 August 2023.
 Mr. Curtis King, Minister of Education and National Reconciliation of SVG virtually addressed the Education Minister Session of Voice of South Summit on 13 January 2023.

 Hon’ble Minister of Health, Wellness and the Environment H.E.
 Hon.
 St. Clair Prince also participated in Health Ministers’ virtual Voice of Global South Summit 2.0 on 17 November 2023, hosted by Indian Health Minister.
-Former High Commissioner represented India at 8th Summit of CELAC on 1st March 2024.

-Speaker of OECS and former cabinet Minister of SVG Ms. Rene M. Baptiste visited India under ICCR’s Distinguished Visitors Programme in March 2024 and had interactions with Minister of State Ms. Meenakshi Lekhi and Director General, ICCR Mr. Kumar Tuhin.
+Speaker of OECS and former cabinet Minister of SVG, Ms. Rene M. Baptiste visited India under ICCR’s Distinguished Visitors Programme in March 2024 and had interactions with Minister of State Ms. Meenakshi Lekhi and Director General, ICCR Mr. Kumar Tuhin.

 DEVELOPMENTAL PARTNERSHIP